 Also, and this is really great – albeit a bit disorienting at first – the writing ink is water-soluble, meaning you can lift of layers of dry or semi dry paint and expose all varieties of shades lying below.
 (Also you can ruin your entire picture by not paying attention at the right moment) You can paint with just water on your brush or just splash water over your picture and wait what happens.
 As you can see this is something I really love to do!

 After all this praise, I think a full disclaimer is in order: This is my personal opinion, and nothing more!
-I love this paints and I’m not getting paid by Rohrer & Klinger or anyone.
+I love these paints and I’m not getting paid by Rohrer & Klinger or anyone.
 They don’t even know that I exist.